richardpct/aws-terraform-tuto07/README.md

-and redis) located in the AZ-A will use the Nat Gateway in the same AZ-A, likewise the private services located in the AZ-B will use the Nat Gateway in AZ-B, and so on..., if a server is located in an unavailable AZ, it will be spin up an an another healthy AZ.
+and redis) located in the AZ-A will use the Nat Gateway in the same AZ-A, likewise the private services located in the AZ-B will use the Nat Gateway in AZ-B, and so on..., if a server is located in an unavailable AZ, it will be spin up in an another healthy AZ.

 ```
 resource "aws_eip" "nat" {